Ownerless island and partial entanglement entropy in island phases: Entanglement wedge cross-sections in island phase

 \subsection{Classification for entanglement wedge cross-sections}

-In this section, we turn to the BPE in island phase and check its correspondence with the EWCS.
-Before we explicitly solve the balance requirements and compute the BPE, in this section we give a classification for the EWCS of the entanglement wedge of $A\cup B$, where the intervals $A$ and $B$ are defined as
+In this section, we turn to the BPE in island phase and check its correspondence with the EWCS. { Before we explicitly solve the balance requirements and compute the BPE, in this section we give a classification for the EWCS of the entanglement wedge of $A\cup B$ in AdS$_3$ bulk with a EoW brane settled at $\rho=\kappa$.} The intervals $A$ and $B$ are defined as

 When $b_2=b_3$ the two intervals are adjacent, while when $b_2<b_3$ they are disjoint.
 For both of the adjacent and disjoint cases, we classify the EWCS in the following.

 \textbf{Phase A1 and D1}: Configurations when $A\cup B$ or $[b_1,b_4]$ does not admit an island.